kbknapp/blog-kbknapp-dev/posts/013_generically_bloated.md

 > **Important**
 > The generic code must have a "preferred type" which usually means the generic
-> parameter is bounded and that bound represents some kind of conversion
+> parameter is bounded and that bound represents some kind of type conversion

 This should become more clear as we go along.